Under Armour, Inc.

 History

 Kevin Plank was born in Maryland and grew up playing football in high school.
-In the early 1990s, he enrolled at the University of Maryland and made the school’s football team as a walk-on.
+In the early 1990s, he enrolled in the University of Maryland and made the school’s football team as a walk-on.
 Practicing in Maryland’s warm, humid weather made for very sweaty conditions, and Plank and his teammates often had to change shirts many times during the course of a day.
 He was also annoyed by how regular T-shirts seemed to bunch up under such conditions.
 However, he noticed how his compression shorts did not get as drenched in sweat as his cotton T-shirts.
 Compression garments are more tight-fitting and are typically made from synthetic material with more elastic properties.

 Plank graduated from Maryland with a degree in business administration in 1996.
 That same year, he set out to create sports apparel that would be more comfortable and less sweaty for athletes to wear.
 He researched fabrics and chose a form-fitting synthetic material that was used to make women’s undergarments.
 He came up with a prototype shirt he called the “shorty,” which was able to better absorb moisture and regulate body heat.
 The garment’s tighter fit also helped to support athletes’ muscles.
 Plank founded Under Armour with his own savings and began operations from his grandmother’s basement in Washington, DC.
 He had originally wanted to call the company “Body Armor,” but his words were misinterpreted during discussions as “Under Armor,” and the name stuck.
 Plank decided to use the British spelling of “armour” because it was the only way he could get the name in the company’s toll-free telephone number.